-It may be useful for you to know that it is systematically impossible to passivize verbs which assign inherent case:
+It may be useful for you to know that it is systematically impossible to passivize the class of quirky-case assigning verbs seen in (19)-(34):

 - (35) a.
-Mig vantar peninga. me[ACC] lacks money 'I have no money.'

-- b. \Peninga er vantað af öllum stúdentum.

-money[ACC] is lacked/wanted by all students

-'Money is needed/lacked by all students.'

-- c. \Peningar er vantað af öllum stúdentum. money[NOM] is lacked/wanted by all students 'Money is needed/lacked by all students.'
+Mig vantar peninga. me[ACC] lacks money 'I have no money.' - b.
+Peninga er vantað af öllum stúdentum. money[ACC] is lacked/wanted by all students 'Money is needed/lacked by all students.' - c.
+Peningar er vantað af öllum stúdentum. money[NOM] is lacked/wanted by all students 'Money is needed/lacked by all students.'